AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 You can find a lot of sites to register your domain name by searching "domain name" on google.

-I'm going to explain how to register your domain with GoDaddy just because it's my preferred choice and it has a good international covegare.
+I'm going to explain how to register your domain with GoDaddy.
+Because it's my preferred choice and it has a good international covegare.

 In Godaddy you can get a .com domain for 15USD per year.